Fibular aplasia-ectrodactyly syndrome: Treatments

 Treatment for fibular aplasia-ectrodactyly varies depending on the severity of the case.
 The main focus is on reducing leg length discrepancies and stabilizing the knee and ankle joints.
 One approach is the use of orthotic devices for support, which can help improve walking stability.
-In cases where limb length discrepancy is significant, procedures like epiphysiodesis (slowing growth in the longer leg) or limb lengthening may be considered.
+In cases where limb length discrepancy is significant, procedures like epiphysiodesis or limb lengthening may be considered.
 Limb lengthening is often done using external circular fixators, which are devices that encircle the leg and gradually adjust bone length to align with the unaffected limb.
 In some severe cases where limb function is significantly compromised, amputation followed by the fitting of a prosthesis may provide the best functional outcome.
 These methods aim to optimize movement and limb functionality, ensuring each patient receives a tailored plan to address their specific needs.

 Epidemiology

 When observing how often and where this condition has been identified, the prevalence is less than 1 person per 1,000,000 individuals.
-This condition is extremely rare, yet shows global distribution of both sporadic and familial cases.
+This condition is extremely rare yet shows global distribution of both sporadic and familial cases.